eleda77/eleda77.github.io/docs/vocab_list.md

 **swozzle** - a small metal instrument held in the mouth of a Punch and Judy puppeteer, used to produce the characteristic shrill voice of Mr Punch or similar vocal timbres (also spelled swazzle)

+**sybaritic** - displaying luxury and furnishing gratification to the senses

 **systolic** - relating to the phase of the heartbeat when the heart contracts and pumps blood from chambers into arteries